-Any number of underlying medical issues can cause diarrhea, including inflammatory or infectious disorders, immune disorders, viruses, lymphoma, FIP, or other conditions.
+While parasites and bacterial infections are often the most common causes of diarrhea in neonatal kittens, any number of underlying medical issues can cause diarrhea, including inflammatory or infectious disorders, immune disorders, viruses, lymphoma, FIP, or other conditions.
 If a kitten exhibits severe or persistent symptoms, it will be critical to get her into a veterinarian for a diagnosis.

 One serious and potentially fatal cause of diarrhea in kittens is panleukopenia, a virus that can cause liquid diarrhea.
 If the diarrhea is accompanied by other symptoms such as vomiting, blood in the stool, or a high fever, please bring the kitten immediately to a veterinarian who can test her for panleukopenia.
 A diagnosis, treatment plan, and supportive care can save the kitten's life if fast action is taken.